Webp Net Resizeimage 38 - Garden Express Australia

 What to Plant in Spring – Adelaide

 Adelaide enjoys a Mediterranean climate, which results in springs that are warmer with less frequent rainfall, sometimes leading to drier conditions.
 This city benefits from the cooling breezes of the Gulf of St Vincent, which can provide relief from the occasional rising temperatures.
+Gardeners tend to opt for drought-resistant plants or implement water-saving techniques, given the dryness that can persist into spring.

 Vegetables